Electoral district of Cottesloe

 Cottesloe is a Legislative Assembly electorate in the state of Western Australia.
 Cottesloe is named for the western Perth suburb of Cottesloe, which falls within its borders.
-Its previous member, Colin Barnett, was the 29th Premier of Western Australia.
-The current member, David Honey, was elected in a by-election after Barnett resigned in 2018.
+A previous member, Colin Barnett, was the 29th premier of Western Australia.
+The current member, Sandra Brewer, was elected in the 2025 state election.

 History

 Cottesloe was created at the 1948 redistribution, at which three new metropolitan electorates were created to replace former northern and agricultural seats in Parliament.
 Its first member was elected at the 1950 election, and it has always been a safe seat for the Liberal Party and its predecessors.

 It has only had four members.
 The first, Sir Ross Hutchinson, served as a senior minister in the Brand government.
 He was succeeded in 1977 by Bill Hassell, who served as Opposition Leader to Premier Brian Burke in 1984–1986.
 Hassell retired in 1990, and was succeeded by Colin Barnett at a by-election.
 Barnett served as Deputy Premier, Minister for Energy and, after 1995, Education during the Court government in 1993–2001, and Opposition Leader in 2001–2005.
 Barnett, seen as a moderate within Liberal ranks, resigned the leadership after the 2005 election.
 He had originally planned to retire at the 2008 election, but after the troubled seven-month leadership of Troy Buswell and generally poor opinion polls, Barnett was persuaded to reconsider (the nominated candidate for Cottesloe, Deidre Willmott, stood aside), and regained the leadership on 6 August 2008 on a unanimous party vote, one day before the 2008 election was called.
 At this election, Barnett became Premier of a minority Liberal-National government.

 Barnett led the Liberals to a decisive victory in 2013, but was heavily defeated in 2017 and returned to the backbench.
 As a measure of how safe this seat has been for the Liberals, Barnett suffered a swing of 7.8 percent but still retained it with a comfortable margin of 63.3 percent, making Cottesloe the Liberals' safest metropolitan seat and the second-safest statewide.
 He resigned later in 2018, and businessman David Honey easily retained the seat for the Liberals with a healthy swing in his favour.
 At the next state election in 2021, Cottesloe became one of only two remaining Liberal-held seats, and the only Liberal held seat in Perth.
 Honey became the leader of what remained of the Liberal Party.

 Honey therefore became the third member for Cottlesloe and in a row to serve as leader of the state Liberal Party.
+He was defeated in preselection in February 2024 by Sandra Brewer, who succeeded Honey as the member for Cottesloe in the 2025 state election.